 Arlene: See, that’s really good.

-Jim: And I said, “Well, you know, you gotta learn in the off-season here, shoot some hoops and then maybe try again next time.”
-So…
+Jim: And I said, “Well just, you know, you gotta learn in the off season-

-Jim: Yeah, and it’s so true.
-And, you know, we live in such a wonderful country that if you apply yourself – really apply yourself – you really can do almost anything.
-And the Lord will open doors to you.
-Arlene, this has been terrific.
-It’s flown by.
-Parents Rising, the movie near you.
+Jim: … really apply yourself, you really can do almost anything and the Lord will open doors to you.
+Arlene, this has been terrific, it’s flown by, Parents Rising, that movie near you-

 Arlene: Thanks so much for having me.